base4nfdi/pid4nfdi/content/accessibility/_index.md

         This accessibility statement applies to _pid.services.base4nfdi.de_ and its sub-pages.

         ## Compliance Status
         This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) 2.1 and the applicable European Standard EN 301 549 V2.1.2 (2018) due to the non-compliances and exemptions listed below.
-These websites are mostly compatible with the requirements of the harmonized European standard EN 301 549 V2.1.2 (08-2018) and WCAG 2.1 (Web Content Accessibility Guidelines).
 Identified non-compliances and exemptions are listed below.

         ## Non-Accessible Content
         * Some content is integrated into this website from a third-party source (for example, via frames) over which we do not have full authority and control.
 This content may be non-accessible or become non-accessible at any point in the future.